moebiussurfing/ofxColorManager/README.md

   </p>
 </details>

-# Binaries
+# Ready-To-Use Binaries

-Pre-compiled versions for fast testing or to have an ready to use Apps with the most common use.
+Pre-compiled versions for fast testing or to have an Apps with for the most common uses.

 **MASTER App**:
 Based on _1-example_Basic_ from **ofxColorManager**